 Is a Remembrance Service Appropriate?

-Yes, a remembrance is a caring and meaningful event in which family and friends have an opportunity to honor their loved one and say a last “good-bye.”
-Viewing the deceased’s body before cremation often helps the bereaved accept the fact a death has occurred and resolve grief more readily.
+Yes, a remembrance service is a caring and meaningful event during which family and friends have an opportunity to honor their loved one and say a last “good-bye.”
+Viewing the deceased’s body before cremation often helps the bereaved accept the fact that a death has occurred and resolve grief more readily.

 How is a cremation service different from a traditional funeral service?

-It isn’t.
-At least it doesn’t have to be different.
+It isn’t – at least it doesn’t have to be different.
 The extent and the content of a cremation service is entirely subject to the wishes of the family.
-They may choose as much or as little as they would like.
+Family members may choose as much or as little as they would like.